 Insurance companies often don't want to include coverage for high-risk, high-expense types of damage as part of their standard policy.
-However, you may be able to buy extra coverage from your insurance company or from another source (as is common with flood and earthquake insurance).
-The key is to buy added coverage for hazards that can cause huge damage (like sewer backups) or that are big risks in the area where you live -- like earthquakes in parts of California, hurricanes along the Gulf Coast and Eastern Seaboard, or sinkholes in parts of Florida.
+However, you might be able to buy extra coverage from your insurance company or from another source (as is common with flood and earthquake insurance).
+The key is to buy added coverage for hazards that can cause huge damage (like sewer backups) or that are big risks in the area where you live, like earthquakes in parts of California, hurricanes along the Gulf Coast and Eastern Seaboard, or sinkholes in parts of Florida.

 Let's take the most unlikely (but scary) scenario: A fire or other hazard destroys your house or makes it unlivable.
 You might expect your insurance company to pay for it to be rebuilt, or restored to just what it was before, but what will actually happen depends on the terms of your policy.

 The norm: replacement cost coverage.
-If your house is destroyed, the amount you receive to rebuild under a standard policy with "replacement cost" coverage will be a set dollar figure, which you'll see in the policy.
+If your house is basically destroyed, the amount you receive to rebuild under a standard policy with "replacement cost" coverage will be a set dollar figure, which you'll see in the policy.
 That figure was calculated in advance, using the information you provided to the insurance company about the house's size, location, number and type of rooms, building materials, amenities, and more, when you first got the policy.

 However, when disaster strikes, this figure could be way off the mark, particularly if building costs have gone up, a widespread natural disaster increases demand for contractors, you have remodeled and not updated your insurance, or your house has historical features that will be hard to recreate.

-Liability insurance compensates for two things:
+The liability insurance portion of your policy compensates for two things:

 Standard homeowners' policies traditionally provide around $100,000 in liability coverage.
-You can easily imagine how someone's medical bills could top that amount, and if you're sued you could end up paying even more.
+You can easily imagine how someone's medical bills could top that amount, however.
+If you're sued, you could end up paying even more.